Natural Health Care for the

 Dr. Shore graduated from the Canadian Memorial Chiropractic College in 1991 and began practicing in Toronto.
-In 1995, he had an opportunity to practice in Mexico City, where he worked in conjunction with other medical practitioners and gained a wealth of experience and knowledge treating an array of musculoskeletal disorders, pain conditions, sports injuries and general health concerns.
-In 1997, Dr. Shore and his family moved back to British Columbia and settled in Armstrong, where he continues to practice.
+In 1997, Dr. Shore and his family moved to British Columbia and settled in Armstrong, where he continues to practice.

 Dr. Shore is passionate about the chiropractic profession and believes in a holistic approach to health.
 He focuses on determining the underlying cause of injury to prevent re-occurrence and to achieve optimal body functioning.
 He is committed to providing care that is evidence-based and tailored to each patient’s needs.
 He continually takes post-graduate courses to obtain and maintain up-to-date knowledge of current research and treatment techniques.